 The Public Finance Act contains a permanent appropriation for the payment of all principal and interest in respect of any loan to the Crown.
 It also contains a permanent appropriation for the payment of expenses associated with the raising and management of loans and the issuing and management of securities.
 The payment of principal and interest in respect of any debt that is assumed by the Crown, but is not in the Crown's name, must be authorised through the appropriation procedures contained in the Public Finance Act.

 Delegation of responsibility

-The Minister of Finance may delegate to the Secretary to the Treasury, pursuant to the State Sector Act 1988, all the Minister’s functions or powers under any Act, except the power to raise a loan under the Public Finance Act.
-Pursuant to the State Sector Act, those delegated powers may be sub-delegated, with the Minister’s consent, to specified personnel of the Treasury and exercised in accordance with any policies approved by the Minister, the Secretary to the Treasury, or the Head of New Zealand Debt Management.
+The Minister of Finance may delegate to the Secretary to the Treasury, pursuant to the Public Service Act 2020, all the Minister’s functions or powers under any Act.
+Pursuant to the Public Service Act, those delegated powers may be sub-delegated, with the Minister’s approval, to specified personnel of the Treasury and exercised in accordance with any policies approved by the Minister, the Secretary to the Treasury or the Director, New Zealand Debt Management.

-The State Sector Act establishes the minimum standards and general obligations that apply to Treasury employees.
+The Public Service Act gives the Public Service Commissioner the authority to set the minimum standards and general obligations which apply to Treasury employees.
+These minimum standards of integrity and conduct are pursuant to the public service values and principles set out in the Public Service Act.
 Specific terms and conditions of employment are outlined in Treasury’s personnel policies and individual employment agreements.
 All Treasury employees are required to sign a declaration of confidentiality and avoidance of conflicts of interest.

-The State Sector Act, Treasury's corporate policies and New Zealand Debt Management's guidelines for ethical behaviour provide the framework for New Zealand Debt Management's behaviour in the market place.
+The Public Service Act, Treasury's corporate policies and New Zealand Debt Management's guidelines for ethical behaviour provide the framework for New Zealand Debt Management's behaviour in the market place.